Abstract

 The first part of the paper explores the relationship between the sea and sensual knowledge.
 The second part considers the relationship between the sea and history.
 The concluding part of this paper examines Walcott’s views on the relationship between place, ways of knowing, and the idea that space is subjective, culture-bound, and anthropocentric.
 This paper argues that for Walcott, the sea is place, or a set of places; viewing the sea in such a way goes against assumptions made by a number of scholars of Caribbean literature and Walcott.
 I use the word “sea” to mean both the Caribbean Sea, and the immediate Atlantic waters to the east of many of the region’s islands and the word “ocean” to refer to the Atlantic in its entirety.
 Unsurprisingly, the sea features in many of Walcott’s poems so, in the interests of concision, this paper deals with those poems that include the sea as the poem’s subject, rather than as a “background” feature.

 The terms space and place are themselves problematic as various scholars use the terms with both overt and nuanced differences of meaning.
-In this paper, I work with the following definition suggested by John Agnew, with the qualification that if space is “top down”, and place is “bottom-up”, we should be hesitant to describe place as “inscribed in space”, but rather see space as inscribed Space signifies a field of practice or area in which a group or organization (such as a state) operates, held together in popular consciousness by a map-image and a narrative or story that represents it as a meaningful whole.
+In this paper, I work with the following definition suggested by John Agnew, with the qualification that if space is “top down”, and place is “bottom-up”, we should be hesitant to describe place as “inscribed in space”, but rather see space as inscribed over place: Space signifies a field of practice or area in which a group or organization (such as a state) operates, held together in popular consciousness by a map-image and a narrative or story that represents it as a meaningful whole.
 Place represents the encounter of people with other people and things in space.
 It refers to how everyday life is inscribed in space and takes on meaning for specified groups of people and organizations.
 Space can be considered as “top-down”, defined by powerful actors imposing their control and stories on others.
 Place can be considered as “bottom-up”, representing the outlooks and actions of more typical folk.

-Beyond Walcott’s own works, this paper is indebted, in very different ways, to three separate writers: Elizabeth DeLoughrey’s This means that a New World cultural unity can be imagined locally.
+“marks a significant break from colonial maps that depict land and sea as unmarked, atemporal, and feminized voids, terra nullius and aqua nullius, unless traversed and/or occupied by (male) European agents of history” (2007: 22).
+In other words, the assumption that the sea is space until mapped by European travellers is, of course, entirely Eurocentric.
+These kinds of assumptions about the sea have been applied specifically to Walcott’s work: This means that a New World cultural unity can be imagined locally.
 The seemingly limitless physical environment evident in the sky and sea surrounding the islands provides the context within which Caribbean cultural diversity is projected, making for a rather pronounced geographical and biocentric notion of cultural possibility. […]Walcott comes to […] conclusions regarding the sea as the radically expansive, regenerative natural space within which to imagine our human place.
 (Handley, 2007: 356)

 In this paper, especially in its conclusion, I argue that Walcott does not “imagine” place onto space, but rather asserts that space has been written onto place.
 In the above quotation, Handley asserts that Walcott refutes “biocentric notion[s]” of the sea in favour of “imagine[d …] human place”.
-As I show, this is not entirely true, and Walcott’s writings on the sea show a marked concern with the presence and importance of non-human life forms, for example coral reefs in both
+As I show, this is not entirely true, and Walcott’s writings on the sea show a marked concern with the presence and importance of non-human life forms, for example coral reefs in both Midsummer and Omeros and dolphins in The Prodigal.
+This emphasis on non-human life, or “biocentricity” does not, as Handley may suggest, disavow “human place”, but rather it simply asserts that human presence is not the sole criterion for defining place.

 Walcott is not alone in understanding the sea as place, and in fact, as Raban shows, his understanding has commonalities with many coastal peoples or islanders across the world.
 Raban traces the view of the sea as a “tabula rasa” or a “pure inviting space” back to Rennaissance “exploration and imperial conquest” (1999: 34), and he associates it with the kind of imaginative cartography that was prevalent in that period.
 This notion of sea as spatial body allowed the inscription of “new routes of trade, exploration, and imperial conquest” (1999: 34).
 For Raban, the spatial sea is a construct of European Early Modernity.
 Investigating the beliefs of some Salishan tribes, Raban narrates a myth about a local coastal area.
 In the story, a young woman, Kokwalalwoot, falls in love with a whirlpool and metamorphoses into a grotesque semi-human semi-aquatic creature.
 By mythologizing parts of the water, the Salishan used the story of Kokwalalwoot as a navigational aid and mnemonic to help canoeists locate whirlpools and slipstreams, and thereby manoeuvre the dangerous waters (1999: 188).
 The local people, therefore, deemed certain areas of the sea important enough to mythologize them and imbue them with a “sense of place”.
 Raban also details how Polynesian seamen would navigate their local sea by sensing the behaviour of the water in the vibrations of their testes.
 Raban argues that, for these people, the “open sea could be as intimately known and as [available] to human habitation as a familiar stretch of land to those seamen who lived on its surface, as gulls do, wave by wave” (1999: 94).
 Whilst DeLoughrey asserts that “[u]nlike terrestrial space, the perpetual circulation of ocean currents means that as a space, the sea necessarily dissolves local phenomenology” (2007: 55), Raban’s firsthand experience of the sea as a traveller of various seas and oceans, and his understanding of Polynesian and coastal Native American cultures shows that the sea is knowable through immediate, primary, and embodied sensual experience.
 As Raban attests, “for the Polynesian navigators […] the ocean is a place, not a space; its mobile surface full of portents, clues and meanings.
 It is as substantial and particular, as crowded with topographical features, as, say, Oxfordshire” (1999: 95).
 It is this emphasis on phenomenological experience that separates spatial ownership of the sea as practised through European cartography from the embodied experiences of tribal peoples.
 While it is fully possible that the Salishan and Polynesian seafarers sought to territorialize the waters and claim them as tribal space, the initial understanding of the sea was forged through sense-knowledge.